Professional Credentials FAQs

 How am I recognized if I earn a Professional Credential?

 Your name will be added to the Credential Earner Honor Roll, which is updated weekly.
-You also will be able to download and print a certificate directly from the testing center.
+You also will be able to download and print a certificate directly from the testing center, within the Credentials area.

 Can I renew my credential(s)?